tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 The UVM Testbench is simply a Python function decorated with
 @cocotb.test.
 The Design under Test
 (DUT) module is passed to the testbench as an object, and no explicit signal connections have to be made by the user.
+This is an advantage over SystemVerilog-based testbenches where DUT-module has to be instantiated and signal connections have to be made explicitly.
 The UVM Test class can be declared in a separate file and then imported into the testbench.
-If the verification collaterals include module-based components, they are should be instantiated in a wrapper HDL module outside Python code.
+If the verification collaterals include module-based components, they should be instantiated in a wrapper HDL module outside Python code.
 The UVM Test is dynamically instantiated at run-time, allowing the an HDL DUT to be compiled/elaborated once, and run with many different